replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 A virtual Kubernetes appliance consists of your application, a Kubernetes cluster, and a console that your customer uses to install your application and manage the appliance.
-We refer to the Kubernetes cluster that's included as the Embedded Cluster since it's "embedded" with your application.
+We refer to the installer that deploys your application, the cluster, and the console as Embedded Cluster because it 'embeds' Kubernetes with your application.
 The console to install and manage your application is called the Admin Console.
 Under the hood, the Admin Console uses Helm to install and upgrade your application.

 You release your application as a Kubernetes applicance by releasing a Helm chart and some additional configuration on the Replicated Platform.
 The most